Article by: Tom Rozman

-Through these close inter agency associations and relationships with other state and local government organizations such as the Transportation Department, the Department of Fish and Game, Department of General Services, State Police, local police and sheriff’s offices and other organizations many mutually beneficial relationships were possible and had accordingly been developed.
-The region manager particularly believed in such arrangements from many lessons he had learned over a long previous career in the Army where strong inter organization relationships were critical to mission success.
+Through these close inter agency associations and relationships with other state and local government organizations such as the Transportation Department, the Department of Fish and Game, Department of General Services, State Police, local police and sheriff’s offices and other organizations, many mutually beneficial relationships were possible and had accordingly been developed.
+The region manager particularly believed in such arrangements from many lessons he had learned over a long previous career in the Army where strong inter-organization relationships were critical to mission success.
 He found the civilian situation to be no different.
 The situation about to develop would underscore the correctness of this position.

-The storm produced water table drainage had developed a flow well beyond the carrying capacity of the impoundment’s basin.
+The storm produced water table drainage had developed a flow well beyond the carrying capacity of the park impoundment’s basin.
 As a result, the basin’s overflow capacity was significantly exceeded and the earth dam was being greatly stressed.
 It’s overflow system was showing signs of failure.

 Half way along the earth structure was a concrete bridge, actually a one-piece concrete structure that under certain conditions could act as a venturi, constricting the flow of water and sending a high-pressure water jet of tremendous velocity and force in the direction of flow.
-Fortunately, the gorge like original streambed dropped some 40 or more feet and the water would shoot into the air dropping into the bed below as force was lost.
-But the effect was spectacular and caused park staff in the area to become greatly alarmed by the development.
+This jet of water had developed as the excessive rainwater drained from the water table above the impoundment.

 Fortunately, the storm finally abated before a failure occurred.
-However, the damage caused to this point was extensive.
-The concrete bridge and earth structure around it and roadway needed to be evaluated and an immediate project initiated to restore both.
+However, the damage caused by this point was extensive.
+The concrete bridge and earth structure around it and the roadway needed to be evaluated and an immediate project initiated to restore both.
 Unfortunately, no funds were available for such an unfunded or projected project.
 Damage to this extent had not been predicted under any assessments that had been made for repair or upgrade projects in any maintenance reserve or capital project planning.

-The region manger immediately traveled from his office in the capital and met with the park manager coordinating an initial joint meeting with the district state transportation department engineer.
+The region manger immediately traveled from his office in the state capital and met with the park manager coordinating an initial joint meeting with the district state transportation department engineer.
 The meeting at the site estimated a $100,000+ project in 1994 dollars to restore the structure.
 After some discussion, the park managers and the transportation engineer developed a plan to pull from existing resources and divert some existing funding sufficient to initiate and complete the project.
-The decision was made to proceed.
+The team decision was made to proceed.

 An important factor in the successful development of this project was earlier outreach to the Transportation Department staff in the area.
 Both the region and park manager had previously made the effort to establish rapport with State Transportation Department leaders in their respective areas.
 The district engineer knew the park and park region managers and a climate of mutual respect existed.
 The three professionals were able to get quickly to what needed to be done and how to do it thus making an informed decision to proceed.

 The achievement of this successful result underscores the importance of prompt involved leadership in an unprogrammed or unplanned significant incident to quickly assess the issue and engage resources to correct the situation and make the decision to do so.
-To a great degree the success experienced in this case was the product of previous interagency relationships that had been developed and nurtured over time.
+To a great degree the success experienced in this case was the product of previous inter-agency relationships that had been developed and nurtured over time.
 The key individuals in the problem solution group had knowledge of each other and mutual respect in each other’s capabilities.
 In many ways it had the characteristics of an incident command approach.